axibase/atsd/administration/data_retention.md

 #### Group Editor

-In order to apply this setting to multiple metrics at once, open the Metrics tab and enter a pattern for matching multiple metrics by name.
+To apply this setting to multiple metrics at once, open the Metrics tab and enter a pattern for matching multiple metrics by name.

 ![](./images/retention-metrics-search.png)